-In a study published in The Journal of Nutrition,7 researchers from Switzerland, Canada, and the United Kingdom determined how different amounts of protein eaten at breakfast and the distribution dietary protein throughout the day impacts net protein balance in children.
+In a study published in The Journal of Nutrition,7 researchers from Switzerland, Canada, and the United Kingdom determined how different amounts of protein eaten at breakfast and the distribution of dietary protein throughout the day impact net protein balance in children.

 The study reported that healthy active children should consume 7 or more grams of their total daily protein intake at breakfast to offset the protein losses from overnight fasting.

 - Ramsay, S., Bloch, T., Marriage, B., Shriver, L., Spees, C., & Taylor, C. (2018).
 Skipping breakfast is associated with lower diet quality in young US children.
 European Journal Of Clinical Nutrition. http://dx.doi.org/10.1038/s41430-018-0084-3

 - Cardiff University News Release: “Good breakfast, good grades?”
 Available from: http://www.cardiff.ac.uk/news/view/162112-good-breakfast,-good-grades Last Accessed: November 17, 2015

 - Hannah J Littlecott, Graham F Moore, Laurence Moore, Ronan A Lyons and Simon Murphy.
 Association between breakfast consumption and educational outcomes in 9–11-year-old children.
 Public Health Nutrition, available on CJO2015. doi:10.1017/S1368980015002669.

 - Adolphus, K., Lawton, C. and Dye, L. (2019).
 Associations Between Habitual School-Day Breakfast Consumption Frequency and Academic Performance in British Adolescents.
 Frontiers in Public Health, 7.